-The adviser and student will review the Graduate Degree Works Worksheet and identify which courses can be shared between the undergraduate and graduate degree programs.
+The adviser and student will review the Graduate Degree Works Worksheet and identify which courses can be shared between the undergraduate and graduate degree programs if this has not previously been determined.
 The adviser will also make recommendations about other non-shared courses for exclusive graduate program use.
 The student may also consider if some 500-level courses should be designated for exclusive undergraduate program use.

 Once approved, in progress-courses may not display in the student's Graduate Degree Works Worksheet.
 Once the course is completed, a graduate level is added to the course which allows the semester and cumulative graduate GPA to be calculated and the graduate transcript and degree audit to be created.

-Students are expected to follow the approved courses from the eForms declaration; however, co-terminal students may request changes to their co-terminal non-shared and shared credit by filing an eForm Course Substitution and Exception request articulating the original approved course and the desired course replacement.
-Approval of a requested substitution is at the discretion of the co-terminal adviser and academic unit approver, with final approval by the Office of Graduate Academic Affairs.
-As grades are entered each semester, all approved shared credits and all non-shared 500 level courses (not declared as exclusive for undergraduate program use) will be converted to a graduate-level.
+Students are expected to follow the approved courses from the eForms declaration; however, co-terminal students in a paired co-terminal program may request changes to their co-terminal non-shared and shared credit by filing an eForm Course Substitution and Exception request articulating the original approved course and the desired course replacement.
+Approval of a requested substitution is at the discretion of the co-terminal adviser and academic unit approver, with final approval by the Office of Academic Affairs.
+As grades are entered each semester, all approved shared credits and all non-shared 500-level courses (not declared as exclusive for undergraduate program use) will be converted to a graduate-level.

 NOTE: Co-Terminal students enrolled in unpaired degree programs must propose shared courses that are concordant with program requirements.